GNOME/pango/docs/pango_user.md

 Most of the time, text is rendered using fonts that are ready-made and provided in formats such as TrueType or OpenType.
-Pango supports such fonts with [class@PangoHbFace].
+Pango supports such fonts with [class@Pango2.HbFace].
 But there are fonts in custom formats that HarfBuzz might not support.
 And sometimes, it is more convenient to use a drawing API to render glyphs on-the-spot, maybe with fancy effects.

-For these cases, Pango provides the [class@PangoUserFace] implementation of `PangoFontFace` that uses callbacks for its functionality.
+For these cases, Pango provides the [class@Pango2.UserFace] implementation of `PangoFontFace` that uses callbacks for its functionality.
 This lets you embed custom drawing into your text, fully integrated with Pango's text layout capabilities.